 Congressman Marc Veasey was born and raised in North Texas.
-He and his wife Tonya make their home in Fort Worth and are raising their seven year old son, Adam.
+He and his wife Tonya make their home in Fort Worth and are raising their eight year old son, Adam.
 Marc earned a degree from Texas Wesleyan University, where he studied Mass Communication.

 A RECOGNIZED LEADER

 Marc was first elected to public office in November of 2004, when he became the State Representative for House District 95 in Southeast Fort Worth.
 As a Member of the State House, Marc was recognized as one of the young rising stars among Texas Democrats and other State leaders when they elected him Chair of the House Democratic Caucus.
 During the eight years he served as a state representative, he was our voice in the Legislature, fighting for good jobs, good schools, affordable healthcare and justice for all Texans.

 In 2012, the citizens of DFW recognized his leadership by electing Marc to Congress.
 In his first term, Marc has continued to advocate on behalf of his constituents.
 He has worked tirelessly to create jobs, promote comprehensive immigration reform, and provide quality affordable health care for all.
 Outside of Congress, he continues to fight for our voting rights, acting as lead plaintiff in the lawsuit to block Texas’s discriminatory Voter ID law and as a named plaintiff in the continuing legal battle for fair redistricting.